On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Introduction

 The challenges of both settings of dynamics described above come from the information asymmetry between the designer and the agents.
 Most of the mechanism design problems study the direct revelation mechanism, in which guaranteeing the incentive compatibility becomes essentially important.
 In many dynamic-population mechanism problems with static private information, the incentive compatibility constraints are essentially static (\cite{kakade2013optimal}).
-The mechanisms with dynamic private information, however, requires efforts to guarantee the incentive compatibility.
-Monotonicity is an important property of incentive compatible mechanism design that is usually used in literature of dynamic mechanism design (see, e.g., \cite{esHo2007optimal,kakade2013optimal,pavan2014dynamic}).
+The mechanisms with dynamic private information, however, require efforts to guarantee incentive compatibility.
+Monotonicity is an important property of incentive-compatible mechanism design that is widely used in the literature on dynamic mechanism design (see, e.g., \cite{esHo2007optimal,kakade2013optimal,pavan2014dynamic}).

 Many situations in economics can be modeled as stopping problems.
-There is literature on the mechanism design with stopping time. \cite{kruse2015optimal} have studied an optimal stopping problem for dynamic allocation, where the agent is free to stop.
-They have considered that the agent privately observes a stochastic process, which influences the payoffs of the agent as well as the principal for the entire time horizon (i.e., before, at, and after the realized stopping time).
-Their model does not rely on the direct mechanism and no incentive compatibility constraints are considered.
-Instead, they have focused on a posted-price mechanism (see, e.g., \cite{hartline2001dynamic}) that has only a single monetary transfer that specifies the payment when the agent stops. \cite{pavan2009dynamic} have described an application of their dynamic mechanism approach to the optimal stopping problem, where the allocation rule provided by the principal is the stopping rule.
+There is recent literature on the mechanism design with stopping time. \cite{kruse2015optimal} have studied optimal stopping as a mechanism design problem with monetary transfers.
+In their model, the agent privately observes a stochastic process of a payoff-relevant state.
+The incentive-compatible mechanism considered in their work contains two mechanism rules where one rule maps the agent's report into a stopping decision and the other rule maps the agent's report into a payment that is realized only at the stopping time.
+Hence, their model considers that the mechanism determines the optimal stopping decision for the agent based on the report and the agent has only one decision (i.e., reporting) to make. \cite{pavan2009dynamic} have described an application of their dynamic mechanism model to the optimal stopping problem, where the allocation rule provided by the principal is the stopping rule.
 Basic formats of stopping rules have been summarized in \cite{lovasz1995efficient} and for rigorous mathematical formulations of general stopping problems, see \cite{peskir2006optimal}.